 There are countless reasons to get a divorce.
 You and your spouse might be separating due to irreconcilable differences, infidelity, or a simple lack of love in the relationship.

 Regardless, you need to think about the effects of divorce on your children.
-Despite your differences, you and your spouse must work together to mitigate the negative ways in which your divorce will impact the kids.
+Despite your differences, you and your spouse must work together to mitigate the negative ways your divorce will impact the kids.

 Want to see where we’re coming from?
 Keep reading to learn about all the positive reasons to divorce.